 That sounds like a preamble to an impending narrative collision waiting to happen, and while things do toil and trouble and raise a narrative fuss, the pleasures of Pete’s Dragon are much gentler and more tied to perceiving and sensing in the Malickian, even Tarkovskian, sense.
 These are the foundational pleasures of cinema, too often reduced to mere appendages or vestigial structures hiding behind “thematic importance”.
 Pete’s Dragon isn’t interested in the state of the world so much as the state of the mind, in shivers of majesty, in whispers of simple being, in reconnecting with the disappeared corners of nature, in what is lost to high-minded issue films which shuttle tendentious narrative demands onto the pure, out-of-the-way sensibility of looking, searching, and feeling rather than simply thinking.
 Richard Brody viably defended Dragon for its astounding “is-ness”, a wonderful phrase modernizing the old idiom about poetry: that it “should not mean” but should “be”.
 Great art simply exists.

 This is why Pete’s Dragon, ostensibly the more superficial film than the similarly themed A Monster Calls (which trumpets and bludgeons us with its self-important mental observations about the value of storytelling), is actually the more mature and more important film.
-Lowery goes beyond storytelling and into an understanding of “meaning” that permeates into a more unconscious realm, a plane of existence beyond one where experiences of the body and mind are only calculable if siphoned into a jerry-built narrative framework.
-Monster’s adolescent fixation on the nature of myth as a way for confronting the world (a la the similarly overrated Pan’s Labyrinth) has nothing on the more ambivalent questions Lowery’s film offers.
+Lowery goes beyond storytelling and into an understanding of “meaning” that permeates into a more unconscious realm, a plane of existence beyond one where experiences of the body and mind are only calculable if siphoned into a jerry-built narrative framework or political or thematic argument.
+Monster’s adolescent fixation on the nature of myth as a way for confronting the world (a la the similarly overrated Pan’s Labyrinth) has nothing on the more ambivalent, gossamer questions Lowery’s film offers.

 When films ask us to “feel”, they forget that this vibrates in a corporeal as well as emotional sense.
 Although the titular dragon is not a triumph of technical artistry, it most certainly is a wonder of imaginative potential, a physical being that succeeds not because of what the narrative can do with it but because it exists, because we have to confront it, because it is a sight and a presence that our minds refuse to accept but which confounds us with its sheer being.
 The dragon can turn invisible and, yes, this comes in handy for the conclusion in narrative terms.
 But the invisibility is also a philosophical gambit, a quandary about the value of seeing something when it isn’t always there.
 Or, rather, of searching for something in nature that is always there, but we cannot always see.
 Of course, and like any of Malick’s films, it’s a statement to cinema: the film we see is not always in front of us, and yet it lives on in the mind.
 Pete’s Dragon is about making the intangible tangible and the tangible intangible again.